China: a unique Internet landscape

 There are various types of app stores in the Android space that differ in terms of who runs them: carriers, device brands, or third parties.
 Tencent owns MyApp and has positioned MyApp as the top destination to download mobile apps in China which has made it extremely popular.

-Local Apps Dominate The Charts
+In China, Local Apps Dominate The Charts

 The Android app ecosystem in China is not only dominated by local app stores, but most available apps are actually also made by local developers.
 According to Newzoo’s monthly Top 20 Android Games in China ranking, 16 out of the top 20 grossing mobile games in August 2016 were from local developers.